hermangroup/docs/introduction/information.rst

   A method of generating and storing private keys completely offline.
-  One could use a desktop or laptop computer disconnected from the internet, a dedicated hardware wallet, a USB stick, or a :ref:`paper wallet <dash-paper-wallet>`.
+  One could use a desktop or laptop computer disconnected from the internet, a dedicated hardware wallet, a USB stick, or a :ref:`paper wallet <historia-paper-wallet>`.

 Confirm(ed) Transaction
-  When a Dash transaction is made, a miner must verify that the transaction is valid.
+  When a Historia transaction is made, a miner must verify that the transaction is valid.
 When the inputs and outputs are verified, the transaction is included in a block in the blockchain.
 The transaction can then be considered complete and irreversible.
 The confirmation number increases as more blocks are added to the blockchain.

 Confirmation Number
-  The number of confirmations for a specific Dash transaction.
+  The number of confirmations for a specific Historia transaction.
 Zero confirmations means that the **transaction is unconfirmed**.
 One confirmation means that the transaction is included in the latest block in the blockchain.
 Two confirmations means the transaction is